EvSivtsova/makersbnb/README.md

 * [Karolina](https://github.com/karolina-codes)
 * [Paris](https://github.com/ParisMonson)<br>

+Following the completion of the group project, I added some additional tests to increase test coverage and add more edge cases, and refactored some of the code (wip).
+The original completed project can be found [here](https://github.com/ParisMonson/makersbnb).

 ## Code Design

 We followed MVC model when working on this chalenge.
 We designed **three schemas** with PostgreSQL: